anonymous675/ext.css/README.md

-# FronText
+# ext.css
-FronText is a straightforward css framework build with sass.
+ext.css is a extensible css framework build with sass.
 It has support for namespaces and more cool features.